developmentseed/slingshotSMS/README.rst

 This is SlingshotSMS, a minimal SMS server which connects GSM modems to websites and applications via a simple HTTP interface.

-REQUIREMENTS
+Requirements
 ============

-Python 2.5, 2.6... possibly 3
+* Python 2.5 or newer
+* cherrypy, sqlobject, pyserial, simplejson
-cherrypy, sqlite3 (included in Python), sqlobject, pyserial AT-compatible GSM modem
+* AT-compatible GSM modem

-This project uses `pygsm <http://github.com/rapidsms/pygsm/tree/master/>`_, sponsored by `UNICEF <http://www.unicef.org/>`_.
+* This project uses `pygsm <http://github.com/rapidsms/pygsm/tree/master/>`_, sponsored by `UNICEF <http://www.unicef.org/>`_.
+A version of pygsm is included.

 Modem Compatibility
 -------------------